HIGHLIGHTSIstanbul | Cappadocia | Pamukkale | Ephesus | Gallipoli

 Day 4: Ankara-Cappadocia

 In the morning visit to the Anatolian Civilizations Museum at which numerous remnants from Stone Age, Neolithic Age, Hittites, Urartians, Phrygians and many others are on display; Mausoleum of Ataturk, the burial place of the national hero who founded modern Republic of Turkey.
-Then continue on to Cappadocia.
 After a picturesque trip along the Salt Lake arrive in Cappadocia.
-Overnight.
+Overnight Cappadocia (B,D)

 Day 5: Cappadocia

 Depart from the hotel at 09.30-10.00 and visit to Devrent Valley to see the unique fairy-chimneys.
 Drive to Pasabagi (Monk’s Valley) to see the most interesting mushroom-shaped pinnacles.
 In the afternoon, visit Open Air Museum in Goreme where the remains of rock-cut churches and Christian settlements date back hundreds of years and then to Kaymakli Underground City, the place where early Christians hid from persecutors.
-Shopping time for the well-known merits of the area before returning to the hotel.
+Visit Pasabagi, Red Valley and attend a brief regional pottery workshop in a cave.
+Overnight Cappadocia.
+(B, D)

 Day 6: Cappadocia-Konya-Pamukkale

 Today’s ride will be fairly long and tiring due to the long distance between Cappadocia and Pamukkale and lack of convenient lodging location.
 Drive to Konya to visit to the Mausoleum of Mevlana, the world-wide famous mystic figure.
-Then continue on to Pamukkale and overnight.
+Overnight Pamukkale.
+(B, D)

 Day 7: Pamukkale-Aphrodisias-Kusadasi